 How to Improve Legal Writing Skills

 There are a variety of resources available to individuals who are learning legal writing.
-The right practicing techniques can also help students improve their skills in this area.
-Flynn recommended the following tips.
+Practicing the right techniques can also help students improve their skills in this area.
+Flynn and other resources recommended the following tips.

 Talk to Your Legal Writing Instructors

-Professors are a great resource for those who are currently enrolled in legal writing courses.
-They may have recommendations on helpful reference books, practice activities and other helpful resources.
+Professors are a great resource for those enrolled in legal writing courses.
+They might be able to recommend reference books, practice activities and other helpful resources.

 “Most legal writing professors, in my experience, are very accessible and very willing to help you with your writing,” Flynn said.